Luna5678/project-0/README.md

 6. The last stage is the adult stage, and if you complete the 2 minutes for this successfully then the game ends.
 The meter numbers and the bottom buttons will disappear, and it will show you a "Next" button.
 When you click that, the screen will change to a breakfast dish and this will be the end game.
 There will be a Restart button for you to start the game all over again.

-ICEBOX:

-1. Header box of the game name
-2. every time you level up, confetti will show around the pig to show that you have leveled up
-3. add effect when you click on the bottom buttons
-4. There will be a light switch at the bottom right corner where you can turn on/off a light/night mode. it will just make the background dark and the top meters white. opposite for light mode.
+There is a light switch at the bottom corner where you can turn on/off dark mode.
+The game automatically starts in light mode.
+Dark mode means the background turns grey and the text turns white.

-5. when the meter is 2 and 1, the text color will turn red, or the background of it will turn red
-6. for the display name, change the font to something more farm-ish
-7. When hovering over the bottom buttons, make the mouse cursor pointer
+ICEBOX: 3. add effect when you click on the bottom buttons 7.
+When hovering over the bottom buttons, make the mouse cursor pointer 6. for the display name, change the font to something more farm-ish
-8. When a button is clicked, the pig will be surrounded with icons that match the care you gave her. bath -> bubbles. heart -> heart. apple -> apple core.

-CONSTANT ANIMATION: tilt the head 15% left and right every second.

 **_ MILESTONES _**